-This elegant wooden sorting tray features four precisely carved circular wells, ideal for organizing and presenting small Montessori materials like beads, counters, or natural specimens.
+This elegant wooden sorting tray features four precisely carved circular wells, recommended for organizing and presenting small Montessori materials like beads, counters, or natural specimens.
 The smooth-finished wood construction provides a defined workspace that helps children develop order and classification skills while supporting various mathematical and sensorial activities.

 “The child is both a hope and a promise for mankind.”— Maria MontessoriEducation and Peace